ChinhTranKaizen/StatCanHousing/README.md

 - Look more closely at BC case where NHPI had a bowl shaped curve from 1995 and 2005

-# Set back of the current work
-- Normalizing time series non-stationary economic data is done currently using MinMaxScaler, which is not accurate but is a quick way to produce proof of concept.
-    - To lead to a more accurate result, and to prepare the time series data for any future machine learning tasks, one should employ more sophisticated tool such as [adaptive normalization](https://homepages.dcc.ufmg.br/~glpappa/papers/Ogasawaraetal-2010-IJCNN.pdf) or [normalization with deep-learning](https://arxiv.org/pdf/1902.07892.pdf), which has [a github page](https://github.com/gdepalma93/PyTorch-Timeseries-Normalization).
+- To prepare the time series data for any future machine learning tasks, I should try to employ sophisticated time-series normalizing tool such as [adaptive normalization](https://homepages.dcc.ufmg.br/~glpappa/papers/Ogasawaraetal-2010-IJCNN.pdf) or [normalization with deep-learning](https://arxiv.org/pdf/1902.07892.pdf), which has [a github page](https://github.com/gdepalma93/PyTorch-Timeseries-Normalization).